GOWANUS, BROOKLYN · LAST UPDATED MAY 2026

 Takeaway for Sellers

-Gowanus sees its strongest closing activity in March and July through September — the months highlighted in orange above.
+Gowanus sees its strongest closing activity in July, August, and September — the months highlighted in orange above.
 These peaks indicate when buyer demand is highest and the most transactions close.

 Since the typical sale takes 3 months from listing to closing you should be listing approximately 3 months before these peak windows to position your home when competition among buyers is strongest.